the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 I’m genuinely excited to dive in, share what I’m learning, and hopefully spark a few conversations along the way.
-I’ll figure out the whole comments-or-no-comments thing soon, but in the meantime—if anything resonates, surprises, or mildly offends your LLM sensibilities, feel free to reach out.
+I’ll figure out the whole comments-or-no-comments thing soon, but in the meantime: if anything resonates, surprises, or mildly offends your AI sensibilities, feel free to reach out.
 Always happy to chat!

 So, here's to writing code that thinks, systems that surprise, and posts that live rent-free in your brain -- no tidy conclusion required.